 In the our example we end up with 2 chunks – roundup(64/min(8*4,64).
 These 2 chunks are next erasure coded using the (k, m, c, x) policy.
 Basically you end up with 2 chunks of 8 4MB fragments and per chunk an additional m parity fragments.

 So far we only covered the fragment basics so let’s make it a bit more complex by introducing stacked backends.
 Open vStorage allows multiple local backends to be combined into a global backend.
 This means there are 2 sets of fragments: the fragments at the global level and at the local level.
 Let’s continue with our previous example where we had 64MB SCOs and a 4MB fragment size.
 This means that the fragments which serve as input for the local backends are only 4MB.
 Assume that we also configure erasure coding with policy (k’, m’, c’, x’) at the local backend level.
 In that case each 4MB fragment will be split into another k’ fragments and m’ parity fragments.
 If k’ is for example set to 8, you will end up with 512KB fragments.
 There are 2 issues with this relatively small size of the fragments.
 The first issue was already outlined above.
 Traditional SATA drives are optimized for large chunks of consecutive data and 512KB is probably too small to reach the hard disks’ write bandwidth limit.
 This means we have suboptimal write performance.
 The second issue is related to the metadata size.
 Each object in the ALBA backend is referenced by metadata and in order to optimize the performance all metadata should be kept in RAM.
 Hence it is essential to keep the data/metadata ratio as high as possible in order to keep the required RAM to address the whole backend under control.
 In the above example with an (8, 2, c, x) policy for both the global and local backend we would end up with around 10KB of metadata for every 64MB SCO.
 With an optimal selection of the global policy (4,1, c, x) and a maximum fragment size of 16MB on the global backend, the metadata for the same SCO is only 5KB.
 This means that with the same amount of RAM reserved for the metadata, twice the amount of backend storage can be addressed.
-Next to storing the metadata in RAM, the metadata is also persistently store The write bandwidth to the backend will on top be higher as 4MB fragments are written to the SATA drives instead of the smaller 512KB fragments.d on disk (NVMe, SSD) in an Arakoon cluster.
+Next to storing the metadata in RAM, the metadata is also persistently store d on disk (NVMe, SSD) in an Arakoon cluster.
 By default Arakoon uses a 3-way replication scheme so with the optimized settings the metadata will occupy 6 time less disk space.
+The optimal global policy of (4,1, c, x) will, next to a lower memory footprint for the metadata, also provide better performance as 4MB fragments are written to the SATA drives instead of the smaller 512KB fragments.

 Whatever you decide as ABLA backend policy, SCO size and maximum fragment size, choose wisely as these values have an impact on various aspects of the Open vstorage cluster ranging from performance to Total Cost of Ownership (TCO).